 The Yolo County NCCP/HCP Joint Powers Agency ("JPA") was formed in August 2002 for the purposes of acquiring Swainson's hawk habitat conservation easements and to serve as the lead agency for the preparation of a county-wide Natural Communities Conservation Plan/Habitat Conservation Plan (NCCP/HCP), now known as the Yolo Natural Heritage Program.
-The JPA governing Board is composed of representatives from member Agencies, which include two members of the Yolo County Board of Supervisors, one member each from the City Councils of Davis, Woodland, West Sacramento and Winters, and one ex-officio member from UC Davis.

 - Yolo Natural Heritage Program.

 The Yolo Natural Heritage Program is a county-wide Natural Communities

 Conservation Plan/Habitat Conservation Plan (NCCP/HCP) for the 653,820

 acre planning area.
 The Yolo Natural Heritage Program will

 conserve the natural open space and agricultural landscapes that

 provide habitat for many special status and at-risk species found